merill/graphxray/README.md

 - Click on "Load unpacked" and select the extracted folder.

 #### Firefox
+Install directly from Firefox Add-ons:
+- Open [Graph X-Ray on Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/graph-xray/) and click **Add to Firefox**.

-For Firefox, use the Firefox-specific zip from the [Releases page](https://github.com/merill/graphxray/releases):
+For manual loading, use the Firefox-specific zip from the [Releases page](https://github.com/merill/graphxray/releases):
 - Download `graphxray-firefox-v<version>.zip`.
 - Extract the contents of the `.zip` file.
 - Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
-- Click **Load Temporary Add-on** and select the `manifest.json` file from the `build/graphxray-firefox` folder.
+- Click **Load Temporary Add-on** and select the `manifest.json` file from the extracted files (zip root).

 If you prefer to build from source:
 - Clone the repository: `git clone https://github.com/merill/graphxray.git`